piarasj/timer/README.md

 - **Clearer live status**: the bottom-right of the screen now shows two lines — "Counting down/up N minutes." (the segment's configured length) and "N minutes remaining." (ticking live, once a segment is running) or "Awaiting next session." while waiting between segments.
 The version number lives in the bottom-left corner and in the Settings panel heading.
 - **Calendar exports now link back to the app**: "Download ICS" and "Copy ICS" embed the exact schedule's web URL into each exported calendar event (both the standard `URL:` field and the event description), so opening that calendar event later can take you straight back into that same Session Timer schedule.
 Note this link still opens in regular Safari (with full chrome), not chromeless - see the [Time Interpretation Guide](#-time-interpretation-guide) area and the tip below for why.
 See [Calendar Integration](#-calendar-integration) below for details.
 - **Fixed "Add to Home Screen" silently dropping your configured schedule**: `timer.html` was linking a Web App Manifest with a fixed `start_url`, which made iOS launch that fixed URL instead of the address-bar URL you actually bookmarked - every home-screen icon opened the same blank timer no matter what schedule was on screen when you added it.
 See the tip in [PWA Installation](#pwa-installation-iphoneipad) below.
+- **Calendar events simplified and now offer a reliable one-touch launch**: exported event titles are now just "Session 1", "Session 2", etc. instead of the longer "Session Timer - Count Down (35min)".
+Each event's description also carries a link that opens the schedule directly in **iCab Mobile** (via `x-icabmobile://x-callback-url/open?...`) rather than Safari - genuinely reliable for keeping the screen awake, since iCab is a real installed app with its own OS-level sleep control, unlike a web page's Wake Lock request.
+It's listed first, ahead of the plain web link, so it's reachable without an extra "More…" tap.
+See [Calendar Integration](#-calendar-integration) below for the full explanation and setup steps.

 ## 🆕 **What's New in v2.3**